dd32/td-gh-ex/readme.txt

 -----------------------------------------------------------------------------
 	Changelog
 -----------------------------------------------------------------------------

+Version 1.2.0
+- New:     Customizer support added.
+All Theme options settings now controlled from within Customizer.
+- New:     Dummy "Theme Options" section added under Appearance to guide users to location of new theme options and relevant information - Remove in upcoming update.
+- Fixed:   Pagination clears correctly when inner paginated pages are being viewed.
+- Fixed:   Migration script updated to prevent loss of data.
+If data doesn't migrate to customizer.
+Support can still retrieve from database.
+- Removed: Redundant Redux css code from style-backend.css.
+- Removed: Redundant Redux jQuery code from main-backend.js.
+- Removed: Theme options panel removed - replaced with customizer to comply with new WordPress guidelines.

 Version 1.1.2
 - Updated: Prep for Customizer integration.
 Redux global variable changed from $redux -> $thinkup_redux_variables.
 Migration function thinkup_migrate_redux_option().